AndreiFAD/SchedulerApp/README.md

 It’s easy to redesign so that make your life more simple.
 Schedule your own java class or process by running a schedule or use one of the ready ones.

+Easy to use input forms, and views with the Primefaces library.

-logs into a database with Oracle package
+Logs into a database with Oracle package:

-Tabels and package create .sql --> SchedulerApp/SchedulerApp_Tables_Packages_SQL/
+Tables and package create .sql --> SchedulerApp/SchedulerApp_Tables_Packages_SQL/